MetaBarj0/warp/documentation/development/README.md

 A requirement can evolve during its development.
 Once a development is finished meaning that all acceptance criteria for a requirement are met, a requirement must be marked as `done`.

+##Notes
+These are various notes about the `warp` project development in general.
+These notes could be valuable to catch the development process, understand maintainers idea an so on so forth.